-The property owner is responsible for cleanup so you will need to contact your insurance carrier.
-If a problem with a City main was the possible cause of the backup we will contact our insurance carrier to make a determination of liability.
+The property owner is responsible for cleanup, so you will likely need to contact your insurance carrier.
+If a problem with a City main was the possible cause of the backup, we will contact our insurance carrier to make a determination of liability.

 I have slow drainage through my toilets, showers, and sinks.
 What can I do about it?

-Slow drainage is usually caused by clogs in your plumbing and you’ll need to call a plumber, or try cleaning the drain.
+Slow drainage is usually caused by clogs in your plumbing, so you’ll need to try cleaning the drain or call a plumber.

 In a small percentage of cases, there may be an obstruction in the city sewer line.
-Call the City of Clemson Utilities Department at (864) 653-2046 and we will check out the main lines.
+If you suspect this may be the case, call the City of Clemson Utilities Department at (864) 653-2046, and we will check out the main lines.